silvio-galli/Hackmatch/README.md

 # Hackmatch
 ##  Setup

 First, we need to install the json-server package.
 We will do it globally so we can run it from anywhere in our laptops.
 Run the following code in your terminal:

 `$ npm install -g json-server`

 Go to the terminal and inside the same folder where we have our .json, run the following code:

 `$ json-server --watch hackmatch.json --port 8000 --delay 1200`

 Now we are ready to start doing requests to our new API, so go ahead and launch a GET request from Postman, you should see all the data we just paste on the hackmatch.json file.

 GET http://localhost:8000/candidates

-The next step you you already know how it works:
+The next step you already know how it works:

 `$ create-react-app hackmatch-app`